nodef/ifct2017/README.md

-[Frequency distribution] of States/UTs for fixing the number of districts to be sampled in [Indian Food Composition Tables 2017].
+[Frequency distribution] of States/UTs for fixing the number of districts to be sampled.
+> This is part of package [ifct2017].<br>
+> Source: [Indian Food Composition Tables 2017].

 ```javascript
 const frequencyDistribution = require('@ifct2017/frequencydistribution');